Tom Mankiewicz: Other pursuits

 In 2006, The Dodge College of Film and Media Arts at Chapman University invited Mankiewicz to be their "Film Maker in Residence."
 He stayed on as a trustee professor, teaching a course in filmmaking to their graduate students.

 Mankiewicz had a home in Kenya for eight years.
 He served on the board of directors of the William Holden Wildlife Foundation, based there.
 He was also closely involved with the Los Angeles Zoo, and was chairman of the board of trustees of the Greater Los Angeles Zoo Association.

 He was an owner of thoroughbred race horses, having first partnered with actor Robert Wagner, then with A&M Records co-founder Jerry Moss, and later racing under his own silks.
 He was a past member of the board of directors of the Thoroughbred Owners of California.

 Mankiewicz remained active in the Writer's and Director's Guilds and was a former member of the board of governors of the Motion Picture Academy of Arts and Sciences.

 Death

-He died at his home in Los Angeles from pancreatic cancer on July 31, 2010.
+Mankiewicz died at his home in Los Angeles from pancreatic cancer on July 31, 2010.